It Was Good Until It Wasn't

 It Was Good Until It Wasn't is the second studio album by American singer and songwriter Kehlani.
 It was released on May 8, 2020, by Atlantic Records.
-It features guest appearances from Tory Lanez, Jhené Aiko, Masego, Lucky Daye and James Blake, as well as uncredited vocals by Ty Dolla Sign.
+It features guest appearances from Tory Lanez (removed later), Jhené Aiko, Masego, Lucky Daye and James Blake, Megan Thee Stallion, as well as uncredited vocals by Ty Dolla Sign.

 Three promotional singles preceded the album's release.
-"Toxic", "Everybody Business" and "F&MU" were made available on March 12, April 16 and April 30, 2020, respectively.
+"Toxic", "Everybody Business", and "F&MU" were made available on March 12, April 16, and April 30, 2020, respectively.
 The official lead single "Can I" was released on June 3, 2020.
 Several of the album's tracks had accompanying music videos that were shot at the singer's home due to the coronavirus pandemic.
 The album debuted at number two on the US Billboard 200 chart.

 Background

 On their 25th birthday, Kehlani announced the title and release date of their second studio album.
-They subsequently shared the album's artwork throughout social media, which finds them peaking over a wall in their garden while holding a water hose.
+They subsequently shared the album's artwork throughout social media, which finds them peeking over a wall in their garden while holding a water hose.
 Shortly prior to this, Kehlani signed a worldwide publishing deal with Pulse Music Group which includes their entire music catalog in addition to future works with Pulse's Vice President of A&R citing that, "[Their] talent both as an artist and songwriter is undeniable and seeing [their] career skyrocket in such a short time is incredibly impressive.
 We can't wait to get to work and to be a part of [their] team in this next stage of [their] career".

 In early 2020, Kehlani had a guest appearance on Justin Bieber's fifth studio album Changes on the song "Get Me".
 They also featured on Megan Thee Stallion's third extended play, Suga.
 After much anticipation, Kehlani took to their Twitter to announce their "new album is done" and called it their "best work yet".
 In addition to the album's release, Kehlani also released a handful of singles, including a collaboration featuring singer Keyshia Cole titled "All Me".
 A duet with rapper YG, who Kehlani also had a relationship with upon the release of the single, titled "Konclusions" was released on Valentine's Day 2020 along with a music video.
 Just three days after their collaboration, the singer responded with a song titled "Valentine's Day (Shameful)" on which they confirmed their break up.
 The song was released on SoundCloud and was released on additional streaming services later on.
 “You Know Wassup”, which was released in November 2019, detailed some of the struggles during their relationship with YG as well.

+In 2020, Kehlani revealed that Canadian pop-rapper Drake helped her with the album title for It Was Good Until It Wasn’t.